brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

 fastscore run xgboost_iris-py3 rest: rest: fastscore engine inspect
 ```
-If the `fastscore engine inspect` command returns `engine-1 is running`, the model is ready for data inputs.
+If the `ModelOp Center engine inspect` command returns `engine-1 is running`, the model is ready for data inputs.
 If it returns an error, check the docker logs for potential issues.
 It is most likely missing dependencies for the model or missing attachments.

 Now we can send the model data through the CLI and view the output: